Skip to main content

 Backing fieldsPolarion Integer, String (auto-parsed), Float (truncated)

 Use int for general-purpose numeric fields like priority, count, or sequence number.
-Use rating when the column represents a risk assessment parameter that references a named rating scale in the ratings configuration section.
+Use rating:<enumId> when the column represents a risk assessment parameter (severity, occurrence, detection) bound to a Polarion enumeration defining the scale.

 Float Type